Radiance Restored

 Who should I talk to?

-If you believe you are in an abusive situation or have discovered infidelity, you should seek help from qualified professionals.
-It is important to find a person, or two, who have experience in sexual betrayal and abuse.
-Well-intentioned mental health professionals and clergy who are “trauma-informed” but not aware of this type of insidious harm can retraumatize victims.
-You should never be made to feel that the burden is on you to fix your spouse.
-You need support, healing, and care.
-Radiance Restored retreats offer a validating, affirming experience to women who experience abuse and betrayal.
+If you believe you are in an abusive situation or have discovered your spouse's infidelity, you should seek help from qualified professionals.
+It is important to find a person who has experience in sexual betrayal and abuse.
+Well-intentioned mental health professionals and clergy who may be “trauma-informed” but not understanding of this type of insidious harm can retraumatize victims.
+By advocating a wife "forgive" instead of addressing the source of the trauma, an extra burden is often placed on the wife to ignore her own process.
+You should never be made to feel that it's your job to fix your spouse, or that his harmful choices are somehow your fault.
+Family and friends can offer affirmation, validation and practical support; however, the emotional and psychological damage from betrayal and abuse needs tending.
+Radiance Restored recommends seeking professional help.

 You are not alone.

 Healing from abuse and betrayal is a challenging journey, often marked by invalidation and confusion.
-You are believed.
+At Radiance Restored, you are believed.
 You are valued.
 You are loved.
-At Radiance Restored, we understand the pain of betrayal and abuse.
+We understand the pain of betrayal and abuse.
 Your experience is validated.
 It may be tempting to focus on your spouse’s behavior instead of the impact his behavior has had on you.
 To process this trauma, you need support.
 Taking time and space from your spouse to regain emotional, psychological, and spiritual regulation can help you better discern, identify, and care for your needs.
 If you are divorced but still feel trapped by resentment and bitterness, it is time to focus on healing your heart.
 Finding a mental health professional who understands betrayal trauma and support groups for women is critical to the healing journey.
 Our Radiance Restored retreat offers an opportunity for you to find hope and healing, reconnect with yourself, and experience the unconditional love of our Heavenly Father.

 Why Does It Hurt So Deeply?

-As Christian women, we are often taught to love sacrificially, to believe the best in others, and to uphold our commitments even in times of hardship.
+As Christian women, we are taught to love sacrificially, to believe the best in our spouse, and to uphold our commitments even in times of hardship.
 These are holy virtues.
-But when that love is betrayed, especially in a covenantal relationship like marriage, the pain touches every layer of your being: your sense of safety, your identity, your faith, and even your relationship with God.
+But when that love is betrayed, especially in a covenantal relationship like marriage, the pain touches every layer of our being: our sense of safety, our identity, our faith, and even our relationship with God.
 The Lord calls us to truth, freedom, and healing.
 He can redeem all things, yes—but that redemption often begins with opening our eyes, naming the abuse, and stepping toward wholeness.
+Women often believe, and are sometimes explicitly told, that they are supposed to sacrifice their happiness for the sake of keeping their family together.
+While both spouses are called to sacrificial love, tolerating abuse and mistreatment is not loving to oneself or the .
+Enabling a spouse's harmful actions is not loving.
+The Lord desires your happiness.

 I am in a Sacramental Marriage.
 What can I do?